SERVIR/Bangladesh-Extreme-Weather-Alert/README.md

 ## Setup and Installation
 The installation described here will make use of conda to ensure there are no package conflicts with existing or future applications on the machine.
-It is highly recommended to use a dedicated environment for this application to avoid any issues.
+It is highly recommended using a dedicated environment for this application to avoid any issues.

 ### Recommended